-The following guidelines are designed to help you prepare a successful WSTS 2019 presentation.
+The following guidelines are designed to help you prepare a successful Virtual WSTS 2020 presentation.

 Tasks and Deadlines

 Biography and Picture